 The set or collection of PSD or graphic files and other resources, which allow UI designers to build killer UIs for their web app is a UI Kit.
 UI Kits usually contain essential user interface components like navigation buttons, checkboxes, widgets, and buttons.
 These components offer functionality to designers and help them to experiment with their design.

-Most Premium UI kits are rich in features while the number of features in free ones will be quite limited.
+Most Premium UI kits including Miri UI Pro are rich in features while the number of features in free ones will be quite limited.
 UI kits do not just make your design better, but they also present plenty of learning opportunities.

 What is Designer UI Kit